- Create a client for the website so that it can resolve flags.

 Resolve Tester

 Use the Resolve tester to see if the rule you expect returns a variant.
 In the Resolve tester, you give an evaluation context and see which rules match and which don’t, together with the reasons why.
 On the page of your flag, select Test rules at the top of the list of rules.
 Click Add evaluation context and give the context you want to test to resolve.
-If you for example have created a rule that overrides the user with IDuser-test-id to the new-style variant, you can test that the rule matches by
+If you for example have created an individual targeting rule for the user with IDuser-test-id to the new-style variant, you can test that the rule matches by

 adding the user_id field with the value user-test-id to the evaluation

 context.
-Click Resolve to confirm that the override rule succeeds and
+Click Resolve to confirm that the individual targeting rule succeeds and

 returns the new-style variant.